β‘ Lesson 18: Eevee Real-Time Rendering

 π Indirect Lighting Setup

 Indirect lighting is light that bounces off surfaces.
-Cycles does this automatically, but Eevee needs help through light probes and irradiance volumes.
+Cycles does this automatically, but EEVEE Next needs help through light probes that you bake.

 Understanding Indirect Lighting